Yashaswini278/A-star-Pathfinding/README.md

 ### 1. Impact of different heuristic functions of A-star search on path cost and time
 ### 2. Using Priority Queue in Python
 ### 3. Image scaling using Nearest neighbour interpolation
-### 4. OpenCV -> opening, closing and saving images, drawing lines on images, extracting b, g, r channels
+### 4. OpenCV: opening, closing and saving images, drawing lines on images, extracting b, g, r channels
-### 5. Numpy -> n-dimensional arrays creating
+### 5. Numpy: n-dimensional arrays creating

 ## Challenges and Workarounds
 ### 1. Converting given image to a "grid"